khulnasoft/AiKit/docs/overview/deep_dive/ivy_lint.rst

-Ivy-Lint: Ivy's Custom Code Formatters
+Aikit-Lint: Aikit's Custom Code Formatters
 ======================================

 Overview
 --------

-``ivy-lint`` is a specialized suite of formatters crafted for the Ivy codebase.
+``aikit-lint`` is a specialized suite of formatters crafted for the Aikit codebase.
 It addresses unique formatting requirements not catered to by standard Python formatters.
-While the suite currently highlights the ``FunctionOrderingFormatter``, we're continually expanding to include more formatters tailored to Ivy's needs.
+While the suite currently highlights the ``FunctionOrderingFormatter``, we're continually expanding to include more formatters tailored to Aikit's needs.

 Existing Formatters
 -------------------